ErpNetDocs/tech/advanced/calculated-attributes/index.md

 - Line 40: Creates a query, which filters the products with the condition, specified on Line 50.
 - Line 50: Specifies that the condition is comprised of two conditions, linked with **AND**.
 - Line 60: Specifies that the first condition is the value of an attribute called 'CustPropPrj' should be '500'.
-- Line 70: Specifies that the second condition is that the name of the product should contain 'Tool'.
+- Line 70: Specifies that the second condition is that the name of the product should contain 'Tool'. <br><br>

 Attributes can calculate complicated formulas, query the database and get related values.

 --------
 ### See more